Shopping for a new Dodge Durango?

 Rear Wheel Drive

 All Wheel Drive

 |$ 41,304||$ 43,395|

-Not quite a crossover, less ardent about off-roading than some other SUVs, the Dodge Durango lies somewhere in between those types of vehicles.
+The 2014 Dodge Durango isn't quite a crossover, yet it's less ardent about off-roading than some other SUVs.
+Instead, it lies somewhere in between those types of vehicles.
 It's built from the architecture that brought us the Mercedes GL-Class, so it's a utility vehicle with considerable rugged capabilities, but it also has exceptionally nice road manners.
 Top it off with grabby front-end styling, and it's neither fish nor fowl--it's more like SUV red meat done nouvelle Americain.This year it gets even better, with a new eight-speed automatic transmission, a distinctive new front and rear look, and new infotainment systems.

 On the outside, the Durango gets projector-beam headlamps plus hockey-stick-shaped LED running lamps on all but the base SXT.
 Top R/T and Citadel models get HID headlamps, while projector foglamps and the slimmer new textured crosshair grille, in combination with a resculpted hood and lower front fascia, makes the Durango look brawnier.
 New wheel designs, including a Hyper Black finish, help punctuate the look, but it's in back where the Durango's look changes most.
 LED racetrack lighting, as in the Dodge Dart, forms a ribbon of light across the tail, with 192 individual lamps in all.